Why Are Ping Eye 2 Irons Illegal?

 Some Ping Eye 2 irons are considered illegal because they do not conform to the regulations set forth by the United States Golf Association (USGA).

-Specifically, certain Ping Eye 2 irons that were manufactured prior to April 1990 with a square or U-shaped grooves pattern are considered non-conforming by the USGA.
+Specifically, certain Ping Eye 2 irons that were manufactured before April 1990 with a square or U-shaped grooves pattern are considered non-conforming by the USGA.

 Important Questions You May Have